+USB

-USB Selects the USB connection.
+Selects the USB connection.
 If Serial number is selected in the drop-down list, the J-Link debug probe with the specified serial number is chosen.

+TCP/IP

-TCP/IP Specify the IP address of a J-Link server.
+Specify the IP address of a J-Link server.
 The TCP/IP connection is used for connecting to a J-Link server running on a remote computer.

-IP address , specify the IP address of a J-Link probe connected to LAN.
-Auto detect , automatically scans the network for J-Link probes.
+IP address, specify the IP address of a J-Link probe connected to LAN.

+Auto detect, automatically scans the network for J-Link probes.
 Use the dialog box to choose among the detected J-Link probes.

-Serial number , connects to the J-Link probe on the network with the serial number that you specify.
-Selects the communication system.
-Choose between on interface between the J-Link debug probe and the target :
+Serial number, connects to the J-Link probe on the network with the serial number that you specify.

-JTAG (default) Uses the JTAG interface.
+Selects the communication interface between the J-Link debug probe and the target system.
+Choose between:

-SWDUses fewer pins than JTAG.
+Uses fewer pins than JTAG.
 Select SWD if you want to use the serial-wire output (SWO) communication channel.
 Note that if you select stdout/stderr via SWO on the General Options>Library Configuration page, SWD is selected automatically.
-For more information about SWO settings, see SWO Trace Window Settings dialog box, page 205.
+For more information about SWO settings, see SWO Trace Window Settings dialog box, page 218.